Vadskye/Rise/docs/standard_effects.md

   * r3 condition in std range
 * AOE:
   * Deal std to all within Huge radius from you
-  * Deal std to all within Med radius in Med range
   * Deal std to all within Huge/15 line from you

 Rank 7 Focus: